sirin-koca/Java-Intermediate/README.md

 ### A simple class and its members
 ```
+// Only one public class
 public class Circle {

 // A class field
-public static final double PI= 3.14159; // A useful constant
+public static final double PI= 3.14159;

-// A class method: just compute a value based on the arguments
+// A class method:
 public static double radiansToDegrees(double rads) {
 return rads * 180 / PI;
 }

-// An instance field
+// An instance field:
 public double r; // The radius of the circle

 // Two instance methods: they operate on the instance fields of an object
-public double area() { // Compute the area of the circle
+public double area() {
 return PI * r * r;
 }

-public double circumference() { // Compute the circumference of the circle
+// Compute the circumference of the circle
+public double circumference() {
 return 2 * PI * r;
 }
 }